Trans Air Congo

 Trans Air Congo (TAC) is an airline based at Pointe Noire Airport in Pointe-Noire, Republic of the Congo.
+It is banned from flying into EU airspace.

 History

 The company was established on 24 August 1994 by the El-Hage family and started services with a single Let 410 aircraft.
 Early services were largely between Brazzaville and Pointe Noire.
-In December 1994 an Antonov An-24 joined the fleet, followed in 1996 by a Boeing 727 and Yakovlev Yak-42D.
+In December 1994 an Antonov An-24 joined the fleet, followed in 1996 by a Boeing 727-200 and Yakovlev Yak-42.
 Late 1997 saw the airline having to move temporarily to Johannesburg in South Africa to avoid a civil war.

 Destinations

 Trans Air Congo operates services to the following destinations: